 Reynaers Hi-Finity sliding door.
 Should you buy it?

 As we said earlier, this is not your typical sliding door.
-You have to admire any door capable of moving nearly half a ton of glass effortlessly.
+You must admire any door capable of moving nearly half a ton of glass effortlessly.
 The attention to detail is excellent, and the design is very clever.
 The angled wheel design featuring two six-wheel carriages is impressive too.
-The wheels take a considerable amount of weight while being compact and discreet for minimal visibility.
+The wheels take considerable weight while being compact and discreet for minimal visibility.

 These doors we know start at about £10000 for a standard size.
 As a result, they are not comparable to other regular patio doors.
 Homeowners ask why these doors are so expensive.
 Unless you see them made and installed, the price is justifiable.

-For the customer or an architect looking for one of the latest contemporary sliding doors, it is a contender.
-And just like other structurally bonded sliding doors, the Reynaers Hi-Finity sliding door demonstrates the excellence available today in aluminium high-end sliding doors for the home.
+It is a contender for the customer or an architect looking for one of the latest contemporary sliding doors.
+And just like other structurally bonded sliding doors, the Reynaers Hi-Finity sliding door similarly demonstrates the excellence available today in aluminium high-end sliding doors for the home.

 |It is a Reynaers product||Costs more than regular patio doors|